 Dutchess County Bourbon

-The new tasting room, distilling operations (and the bourbon) are still a work in progress, but the bar is already a bright, open space.
-The house bourbon will be bottled later this year and in the mean time you can sample craft distilled beverages from 75 producers across New York State (and buy bottles of a few select ones).
+The new tasting room and the bourbon are still a work in progress, but the bar is a bright, open space.
+In addition to the still young but promising house bourbon you can sample craft distilled beverages from producers across New York State (and buy bottles of a few select ones).

 We could easily have settled in at Taconic Distillery for the rest of the afternoon if we didn’t have more to see and do.
 The tasting room has a cozy and welcoming vibe while a broad patio has picnic tables, a fire ring for cooler days and a gorgeous view.

 The patio good place to spend a Saturday afternoon with a cocktail, a deck of Uno cards and some BYO snacks.